 Data from the third quarter of 2020 showed some initial signs of economic recovery, mostly due to an easing of measures against the spread of Covid-19 between July and September.
 However, optimism must be met with caution as most sectors and investment activity are struggling to bounce back to 2019 figures.
-Photo credit: Pixabay.
+Photo credit: Freepik.

 Czech Rep. Dec.
 21 (BD) – According to new data from the Czech Statistical Office, results for the third quarter of this year show signs of economic recovery, as losses are somewhat less than those registered in the second quarter.
 The months of July, August and September benefited from the easing of measures against the spread of Covid-19 and the resumption of most economic activities.

 Domestic consumption and foreign demand increased, contributing to a more optimistic scenario.
 Compared to the period between April and June, gross domestic product increased by 6.9% in the third quarter of 2020.